Skip to content

 Reference:

-Summary: A Windows Recovery Drive is a bootable USB that helps fix startup issues, reset, or reinstall Windows.
-You need a 16GB USB drive.
-To create one, search for “Create a recovery drive,” follow the prompts, and select “Back up system files to the recovery drive.”
-This process erases the USB drive.
-To use it, boot your computer from the USB drive and choose recovery options.
-It’s recommended to recreate the drive yearly to include the latest updates.
+A Windows Recovery Drive is a bootable USB stick that fixes startup problems, resets, or reinstalls Windows.
+A 16GB USB drive is necessary.
+To create the drive, search for "Create a recovery drive," follow the on-screen instructions, and select "Back up system files to the recovery drive."
+This action will erase all data on the USB drive.
+To use the drive, start your computer using the USB stick and select recovery options.
+Recreating the drive each year is advised for the most recent updates.

 Was this guide helpful?